ahmedtadde/rx-form-data/README.md

 dispatch(ATION_TYPE.REGISTER, ["some-field-x", "some-field-y"]);
 // OR, this way
 const unregister = register(["some-field-x", "some-field-y"]);
-// ^ advantage of the later is that you get the 'unregister' function;
+// ^ advantage of the latter is that you get the 'unregister' function;

 //For validation, add some decoders.
 //A decoder has a name/label, a bunch of predicates with formvalues as input, and (static or computed) error messages